+Note: The following description of medical leave is pertinent only to the didactic phase.
+The medical leave policies for clinical year students are structured differently and described in the Clinical Curriculum Policies.

-We strongly encourage students to schedule personal medical appointments and family medical appointments outside of class.
-Each semester students will be allowed to take a maximum of four [4] days of modified attendance for medical reasons, if needed.
-Students will be granted one [1] medical leave day per semester that can be used for personal health related appointments/illness or appointments/illness of an immediate family member when the attention of the student is required.
-Documentation from a healthcare provider and absence form within 48 hours of the absence is mandatory for it to be an excused absence.
-Students do not need to be present on Microsoft Teams during this one [1] medical leave day but they should email all course directors, Program Director and Department Chair and their advisor notifying them of this absence.
+We strongly encourage students to schedule personal medical appointments and family medical appointments outside of class whenever possible.
+Each semester, students will be allowed to take a maximum of five [5] days of modified attendance for medical reasons, if needed.
+Students will be granted two [2] medical leave days per semester that can be used for personal health related appointments/illness or appointments/illness of a close loved one when the attention of the student is required.
+These days may also be used for mental health days (with some limitations).
+Documentation from a healthcare provider (school excuse) will be required for any medical leave requested: on a day when an exam, lab, IPE, or high priority program activity is scheduled; on a day flanking a holiday weekend or break; on a day flanking a personal day for the student; on a day flanking bereavement leave; on a day when 10% or more of the cohort has been approved to be on leave (for any reason - bereavement, medical, or personal day).
+School excuse will also be required for any medical leave that would keep the student away from program activity exceeding one [1] day.
+The program absence form must be completed for ALL absences within 48 hours of the absence; this is mandatory for it to be an excused absence.
+Students do not need to be present on Microsoft Teams during medical leave days but they should email all course directors, Education Directors, Program Director and Department Chair and their advisor notifying them of this absence.

 Students may also be issued an additional three [3] virtual attendance days for medical reasons.
 Attendance is mandatory via Microsoft Teams during these three [3] days.
 The student's computer camera must be on during the entire length of lecture and the student must be in a quiet, non-public space with no distractions.
-Documentation from a healthcare provider and absence form within 48 hours of the absence is mandatory for it to be an excused absence.
+Documentation from a healthcare provider (school excuse) may be required as above.
+The absence form is required within 48 hours of the absence; this is mandatory for it to be an excused virtual attendance day.

 If one of the medical absence days occurs the same day as an IPE event or skills lab, the student may have the opportunity to complete a separate assignment in order to make up the missed activity.

-If a student exceeds the number of medical leave days during a particular semester, the faculty will meet to discuss the penalty and progression of the student and they may consider withdrawing the student from the course(s) due to excessive absences.
+If a student exceeds the number of allotted medical leave/virtual days during a particular semester, the faculty will meet to discuss the progression of the student and may consider withdrawing the student from course(s) due to excessive absences.
 It is the student's responsibility to get any missed material from a classmate.
-The course director(s) are not responsible for meeting with the student to review any material that was missed when a student uses a medical absence day.
+The course director(s) are not responsible for meeting with the student to tutor on any material that was missed when a student uses a medical absence day.